 NOTE: Since the message is sent over the RRC connection between the MeNB and the UE, it is integrity protected using the KRRCint of the MeNB.
 Hence the SCG Counter cannot be tampered with, and the UE can assume that it is fresh.

 6. The UE accepts the RRC Connection Reconfiguration Command and shall compute the S-KeNB for the SeNB.
 The UE shall also compute the KUPenc and the KUPint for the associated assigned DRB on the SeNB.
 The UE sends the RRC Reconfiguration Complete to the MeNB.
-The UE activates encryption/decryption and integrity protection once S-KeNB and KUPenc are derived.
+The UE activates encryption/decryption and integrity protection once S-KeNB, KUPint and KUPenc are derived.

 7. MeNB sends SeNB Reconfiguration Complete to the SeNB over the X2-C to inform SeNB configuration result.
 On receipt of this message, SeNB may activate encryption/decryption and integrity protection with UE.
 If SeNB does not activate encryption/decryption or integrity protection with the UE at this stage, SeNB shall activate encryption/decryption and integrity protection upon receiving the Random Access request from the UE.